 The polymerase chain reaction (PCR) is essentially DNA replication in a test tube.
 In the laboratory, PCR can be used to copy or amplify any DNA sequence of interest.
 PCR has a myriad of applications.
 For example, PCR can be used in forensics to make copies of the DNA molecules left by a suspect at a crime scene, scientists can use PCR to make many copies of a gene to study gene function, and finally, PCR can be used to determine if an individual is infected with a microbe, such as the human immunodeficiency virus (HIV) or SARS-CoV-2 (the virus that causes COVID-19).

-Suppose our goal is to study the human β-globin gene, which produces one of the protein subunits of hemoglobin.
-We would likely use PCR to make millions of copies of the β-globin gene as part of our research.
+Suppose our goal is to study the human insulin gene.
+We could use PCR to make millions of copies of the insulin gene as part of our research.
 To accomplish this goal, our PCR reaction would contain the following components:

-- Template DNA.
+- Template (target) DNA.
 This double-stranded template DNA molecule includes the gene or segment of DNA that is to be copied (amplified).
-In our scenario, the template DNA would be the chromosome that contains the human β-globin gene.
+In our scenario, the template DNA would be a fragment of chromosome 11 that contains the human insulin gene.

 - Thermostable DNA polymerase.
 PCR uses a DNA polymerase called Taq polymerase, isolated from the thermophilic bacterium Thermus aquaticus.
 Taq polymerase is a thermostable DNA polymerase that functions similarly to DNA polymerase I from E. coli.
-A thermostable DNA polymerase is used because PCR involves a series of heating steps (see below) that would denature other DNA polymerases, including DNA polymerases I and III from E. coli.
+A thermostable DNA polymerase is used because PCR involves a series of heating steps (see below) that would denature other DNA polymerases, including all of the DNA polymerases discussed in Part 6.

 - Buffer.
 The buffer component maintains the proper pH for the PCR reaction and contains enzyme cofactors, such as magnesium ions, necessary for Taq polymerase activity.

 Once the PCR reaction is prepared containing each of the five components above, the PCR reaction is subjected to multiple PCR cycles (see figure 8.1).
 Each PCR cycle has the following steps: